top of page

 Emotional intelligence refers to the ability to recognize, understand, and manage our own emotions, as well as the ability to recognize and influence the emotions of others.
 It's made up of several key components:

 The good news?
 Emotional intelligence isn’t something we’re born with—it’s a skill that can be developed and strengthened over time.
-And in the context of the New Year, honing this skill can be the key to making lasting changes and better decisions.
+And in the context of personal growth, honing this skill can be the key to making lasting changes and better decisions.

 Emotional Intelligence and Decision-Making

 When facing a difficult decision, especially one involving an addiction or bad habit, emotions can often cloud our judgment.
 Whether it's a craving, a fear of change, or a sense of comfort in the known, emotions play a central role in how we react to situations.
-By improving our emotional intelligence, we can better navigate these emotional responses and make more informed, intentional decisions.
+By improving our emotional intelligence, we can better navigate these emotional responses and make more informed, intentional decisions that benefit us long term.

 Research shows that people with high emotional intelligence tend to make better decisions because they are more in tune with their emotions and the underlying reasons for them.
 This awareness allows them to differentiate between knee-jerk reactions and thoughtful, deliberate choices.

-For example, someone trying to quit smoking might feel a strong urge to light up during moments of stress.
-However, if that person has developed emotional intelligence, they may recognize that the urge is rooted in anxiety or frustration.
-Instead of giving in to the impulse, they can choose a healthier coping mechanism, like deep breathing, exercise, or talking to a friend.
-In this way, emotional intelligence empowers us to make decisions that align with our long-term goals rather than succumbing to short-term emotional cravings.
+For example, someone trying to quit an addiction might feel a strong urge to indulge during moments of stress or boredom.
+However, if that person has developed emotional intelligence, they may recognize that the automatic response is rooted in the need for comfort or a trigger to stress or frustration.
+Instead of acting on the impulse, they can choose a healthier coping mechanism, such as pausing and allowing the feeling to pass, mindfulness deep breathing, exercising, or talking to a family member or friend.
+In this way, emotional intelligence empowers us to make decisions that align with our long-term goals rather than succumbing to short-term emotional decisions that impact out future.

 Emotional Intelligence and Overcoming Addictions